-Methylcobalamin is an 'active' form of vitamin B12 It costs more as it is not so stable - recommended for smokers and people with kidney problems.
+Methylcobalamin is an 'active' form of vitamin B12.
+It costs more as it is not so stable - recommended for smokers and people with kidney problems.

-The best sources include yeast extract (Marmite/Vegemite), nutritional yeast flakes with B12, B12-fortified vegan milks, B12-fortified vegan yoghurt's and desserts, B12-fortified breakfast cereals and B12-fortified margarine.
+The best food sources include yeast extract (Marmite/Vegemite), nutritional yeast flakes with B12, B12-fortified vegan milks, B12-fortified breakfast cereals and B12-fortified margarine.
 Fermented soya foods and seaweeds don't provide a reliable source of B12.